-

 Are there any circumstances where a minimum price may be set for the shares in a target company?

-No, there is no law setting the minimum price in an acquisition.
-However, it is typical to offer a price that is fair, often at a premium over market price to garner shareholders’ support to complete the transaction.
+While there is no law setting the minimum price in an acquisition, it is typical to offer a price that is fair, often at a premium over market price to garner shareholders’ support to complete the transaction.
 For a public company, the audit committee (or a special M&A committee, if established) shall retain an independent expert to render a fairness opinion to support the consideration, which shall be presented to the directors and shareholders.
 Also, as dissenting shareholders who have exercised their appraisal right may ask the court to decide the fair price, the acquirer should also consider whether the offer price could be upheld in court.
 If the court decides on a higher price, there will be extra costs to be paid to those dissenting shareholders, though it would not affect the validity of the transaction.

 -